MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Connect a workspace to an Azure repo

 Only a workspace admin can connect a workspace to Azure Repos, but once connected, anyone with permissions can work in the workspace.
 If you're not an admin, ask your admin for help with connecting.
-To connect a workspace to Azure repos, follow these steps:
+To connect a workspace to Azure Repos, follow these steps:

 1. Sign into Power BI and navigate to the workspace you want to connect with.